-The marketing and communication program will promote assessed lodging businesses as tourist, meeting, and event destinations.
-The marketing and communications program will have a central theme of promoting the destination as a desirable place for overnight visits.
+The Marketing and Communication Program will promote assessed lodging businesses as convention, meeting, and event destinations.
+The Program will have a central theme of promoting the destination as a desirable place for overnight meeting and convention attendees.
 The program will have the goal of increasing overnight visitation and room night sales at assessed lodging businesses, and may include, but is not limited to, the following activities: